top of page

 However, co-occurring disorders can also refer to physical diagnoses that come from one’s use of drugs or alcohol, such as liver disease, HIV, cancer, or anything else that can be tied to or affected by one’s use of an addictive substance.

-The biggest difference between co-occurring disorders and dual diagnosis comes down to the nature of the diagnosis.
-Co-occurring disorders are specifically tied to the use of an addictive substance, such as cocaine, heroin, alcohol, or methamphetamines, and the effect that these substances have on one’s mental health.
-However, dual diagnosis can be used to refer to any two diseases afflicting a person in tandem, regardless of their nature.
-While all co-occurring disorders can also be referred to as dual diagnoses, not all dual diagnoses will necessarily be classified as co-occurring disorders, even if the two terms are often used interchangeably.
+The biggest difference in the discussion of dual diagnosis vs co-occurring disorders comes down to the nature of the diagnosis.
+Co-occurring disorders are specifically tied to the use of an addictive substance, such as cocaine, heroin, alcohol, or methamphetamines, and the effect those substances have on a person’s mental health.

 Taking the First Step Toward Treatment